How AI Is Changing Modern Video Games

 Smarter NPCs and Realistic Behavior

-- Enemies adapt to player strategies
+- Adapt to player strategies

 Procedural Generation and Infinite Worlds